TO85/OttoCODE/README.md

-# Template
+# TORC Repository

-INDIface2 Face Image Processing Projects for EclipseIR.
+General purpose applications and libraries for the TORC85 Project.

-Copyright &copy; 1993-2020 Eclipse Identity Recognition Corporation.
-All rights reserved worldwide.
+Copyright &copy; 1979-2021 Anthony Otto dba Tony Otto Research Company.
 See the adjacent LICENSE.txt file for details.